astropy/astroquery/docs/astroquery/sdss.rst

     >>> template = sdss.get_spectral_template('qso')

 The variable "template" is a list of astroquery.sdss.core.Spectrum instances (same object as "sp" in the above example).
+In this case there is only one result, but in a few cases there are multiple templates available to choose from (e.g. the "galaxy" spectral template will actually return 3 templates).

 Reference/API
 =============